-Since its establishment, the LSRA has worked towards an orderly phased roll out of its range of statutory functions.
-It has established and continues to maintain the Roll of Practising Barristers which is a searchable public-facing register of all barristers entitled to provide legal services in the State.
-It began receiving and investigating complaints relating to solicitors and barristers in October 2019.
+Since its establishment, the LSRA has been engaged in establishing and implementing its range of statutory functions.
+It has established and continues to maintain the Roll of Practising Barristers which is a searchable public register of all barristers entitled to provide legal services in the State.
+It began receiving and investigating complaints about solicitors and barristers in October 2019.